 As the mother of 2 children, I’ve had my frustrating battles with the child’s car seat--twisted straps, a wiggly child, and the stress of being late for wherever you’re going.

-It wasn’t until I did the research myself that I learned “buckled” isn’t always good enough.
+It wasn’t until we at Insurify did the research ourselves that we learned that “buckled” isn’t always good enough.

 More parents incorrectly install infant car seats than you think, which can lead to serious injuries during a normal car ride or in the unfortunate event of an accident.